 McDonald’s Coffee Taste Test

-As far as fast-food java goes, McDonald’s brews quality coffee, beating competitors such as Chick-fil-A and Carl’s Jr. in our taste test.
+As far as fast-food java goes, McDonald’s brews quality coffee, beating competitors such as Chick-fil-A and Carl’s Jr. in our fast food coffee taste test.
 Unlike at other chains, McDonald’s coffee isn’t weak and, most importantly, doesn’t have a strange aftertaste.
 That isn’t to say it tastes complex or unique, but we shouldn’t expect the Golden Arches' blend to compete with single-origin beans from third-wave coffee shops.

 Speaking of origin, it’s hard to know where McDonald’s gets its coffee beans.
 According to Insider, McCafe sources from Columbia, Brazil, and other Latin American countries.
 In other words, McDonald’s 100% arabica coffee is from a hodgepodge of growers.
 Given what cheap coffee we’re talking about, that isn’t really an issue.